Smaart Measurement Technology™

 You also can more easily create mixes that are appropriate to specific musical genres; for instance, you can fine-tune the system differently for a high-volume, bass-heavy rock show than for a classical string quartet.

-Smaart Measurement Technology and the StudioLive mixer provide the crucial tools that can help you solve these issues.
+Smaart Measurement Technology and the StudioLive AI or RM mixer provide the crucial tools that can help you solve these issues.
 With Smaart, you can really put StudioLive's graphic and parametric EQs to work improving the sound of your P.A.

 See the spectral content of your mix in real time.
 Then do something about it.

-When you click on the Graphic Equalizer tab in Universal Control-AI, Smaart Spectra’s Spectrograph and real-time analyzer algorithms go to work, showing you the spectral content of whatever is routed though a particular graphic EQ.
+When you click on the Graphic Equalizer tab in UC Surface, Smaart Spectra’s Spectrograph and real-time analyzer algorithms go to work, showing you the spectral content of whatever is routed though a particular graphic EQ.